IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 See **Monitoring and Reporting** for more

-> Article 2, paragraph 2, of ICESCR provides for a guarantee of non-discrimination on the basis of sex among other grounds.
-This provision, and the guarantee of equal enjoyment of rights by men and women in article 3, are integrally related and mutually reinforcing.
-Moreover, **the elimination of discrimination is fundamental to the enjoyment of economic, social and cultural rights on a basis of equality**.[^63]

-> Adoption of legislation to address discrimination is indispensable in complying with article 2, paragraph 2.
-States parties are therefore encouraged to adopt specific legislation that prohibits discrimination in the field of economic, social and cultural rights.
-Such laws should aim at eliminating formal and substantive discrimination, attribute obligations to public and private actors and cover the prohibited grounds discussed above.[^64]
+> Such laws should aim at eliminating formal and substantive discrimination, attribute obligations to public and private actors and cover the prohibited grounds discussed above.[^64]

 Additionally, States need to prevent new forms of discrimination from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^65] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

 > States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms of discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.[^66]

 #### Systemic discrimination